Abhiroop2004/Abhiroop2004.github.io/README.md

 ## About Me

-I am a **3rd-year Computer Science undergraduate** (B.Tech in CSE – AI & ML) at the **Institute of Engineering & Management (IEM), Kolkata**.
+I am a **Final year Computer Science undergraduate** (B.Tech in CSE – AI & ML) at the Institute of Engineering & Management (IEM), Kolkata.
 Currently preparing for GATE 2026. 🎯

-My interests lie in **Applied Cryptography**, particularly Secure Multiparty Computation, and **Machine Learning for Earth & Climate Sciences** particularly with time-series data.
+My interests lie in **Applied Cryptography**, particularly Secure Multi Party Computation, and **Machine Learning for Earth & Climate Sciences** particularly with time-series data.

-Looking ahead, I aim to pursue **doctoral studies (Ph.D.)**, with the ultimate goal of becoming a professor in the future. 👨🏼‍🏫
+Looking ahead, I aim to pursue doctoral studies (Ph.D.), with the ultimate goal of becoming a professor in the future. 👨🏼‍🏫

 ---